pensjonatus/flash-fiction/blog/sometimes.md

 ---
-title: 'Sometimes'
+title: Sometimes
 date: '2013-01-29'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 It was the last scene of the third act.
 The lights came on with that theatrical